 How can such a blessed environment be achieved?
 Clearly, it is impossible with Satan around.
 Even with him gone, human governments would make it unattainable.
 So they would have to go as well.
 Indeed, for this to work, every form of human rule would have to be eradicated.
 Yet, if there is no rule, there would be chaos.
 The strong would soon dominate the weak.
 On the other hand, how would any form of rule avoid the age-old adage: “Power corrupts”.

 For men, this is impossible, but nothing is impossible for God.
 (Mt 19:26) The solution to the problem was held in secret for some 4,000 years, until Christ.
 (Ro 16:25; Mr 4:11, 12) Yet, God had purposed for this solution to come about from the very start.
-(Mt 25:34; Eph 1:4) Jehovah’s solution was to establish an incorruptible form of government which would provide the environment for the salvation of all humankind.
+(Mt 25:34; Eph 1:4) Yahweh’s solution was to establish an incorruptible form of government which would provide the environment for the salvation of all humankind.
 It began with the head of that government, Jesus Christ.
-Though he was God’s firstborn Son, more was needed than a good pedigree.
+Though he was God’s only-begotten Son, more was needed than a good pedigree.
 (Col 1:15; John 1:14, 18)